aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 **The complete MCP security checklist — 8 controls with implementation guidance and acceptance criteria — is part of the full AI threat modeling guide [on my website.](/posts/2026-05-23-ai-security-threat-modeling-production/) It also covers the complete 7-layer attack surface and the 7-phase pre-production methodology.**

-For weekly coverage of MCP vulnerabilities, agentic AI attack patterns, and production incident analysis: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)
+For weekly coverage of agentic AI attack patterns, framework comparisons, and production incident analysis: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)

 ---